 The Tech coach was born in Mt.
 Airy, N.C., and grew up in Hillsville, Va.
 At Hillsville High, he earned 11 varsity letters as a three-sport athlete in football, basketball and baseball.

 Beamer is married to the former Cheryl Oakley of Richmond, Va.
 They have two children, Shane, a former member of his dad’s football team at Tech and now the associate head coach at Virginia Tech; and daughter Casey, a 2003 graduate of Tech.
-He has three granddaughters, Sutton and Olivia, and a grandson, Hunter, all children of Shane and his wife, Emily.
+He has two granddaughters, Sutton and Olivia, and a grandson, Hunter, all children of Shane and his wife, Emily.